 If you want to look younger, stand up straight.
 I recently learned a whole lot about the topic, and then some, from a meeting with Pointe-Claire resident Christine Clark.
-She and her daughter Katherine Murray are the owners and highly experienced teachers at Pilates Fusion in Pointe-Claire, the first ever such studio in the West Island.
+Christine, the founder and her daughter Katherine, the owner are highly experienced teachers at Pilates Fusion in Pointe-Claire, the first ever such studio in the West Island.

 “The big problem with people’s posture is incorrect breathing,” says Clark, “locked into the same pattern, creating dryness in the tissues and bones that are locked up, gravity pulling you in false directions.
 And with any kind of injury, rehabilitation will not fix it long-term unless you address the breath.”

 Pilates Fusion is well positioned in the West Island, seriously acknowledged by the medical community.
 Primary clientel are 50 plus menopausal and post –menopausal women.
 A restorative experience results from weekly visits and on-going eight-week sessions.
 Clark says, “These women have aging parents to look after and still work, and some still have children living at home.
 As caregivers, Pilates Fusion clients find it helpful to commit to their Pilates sessions and enjoy the longer lasting post-workout benefits.
 The act of taking time for themselves becomes easier as the process of creating a healthy habit of body awareness begins to unfold.”